Andrej730/pyodide-test/README.md

 Replace the URL with the desired wheel filename from the index.

-## Source

-Wheels are sourced from the [IfcOpenShell/wasm-wheels](https://github.com/IfcOpenShell/wasm-wheels) repository.

-## GitHub Pages
+## Alternatives Considered

-This repository uses GitHub Pages to serve the wheels with proper CORS headers, ensuring compatibility with browser-based installations.
+Other hosting options were considered:
+- Raw files from GitHub repository commits: Do not serve proper CORS headers.
+- Files in GitHub Releases: Do not serve proper CORS headers.

+GitHub Pages was chosen as it automatically includes Access-Control-Allow-Origin: * headers, enabling cross-origin requests required for Pyodide installations.